mangushev/intent_slot/README.md

 `I0421 18:59:58.103994 139887238223616 builder_impl.py:421] SavedModel written to: gs://__PROJECT_ID__.appspot.com/test/intent_slot_output/uncased_L-12_H-768_A-12/deployment/temp-b'1587495558'/saved_model.pb`
 9. Go to assistant/deploy/ and run: sh deploy_intent_slot.sh 1587495558.
 Again, number-parameter, take from previous step.
 It will deploy your model to gcp ai platform.
 10. Go to assistant/functions/intent_slot and run: sh ../deploy_function.sh intent_slot
 Output will contain httpsTrigger.
-This url will be used in step 10.
+This url will be used in step 11.
 Please make "Allow unauthenticated" for this function from gcp console.
 See "Managing Access via IAM" section to do it in few steps.
 For production deployment, secure this!
 11. Go to assistant/appengine/intent_slot.
 Edit app.yaml and update INTENT_SLOT_URL.
 Use httpsTrigger from previous step.
 Application have to be enabled on gcp Appengine (It is enabled in Settings section).
 After this, run: gcloud beta app deploy
-Use target URL to acceess deployed application
+To see application logging, use: gcloud app logs tail -s default
-To see application logging, use: gcloud app logs tail -s default Submit form with sentence like this to see intents and slots: send $10.00 from savings to checking
+12. Use target URL to acceess deployed application.
+Submit form with sentence like this to see intents and slots: send $10.00 from savings to checking
 ![screen sample](images/sample-screen.PNG "output sample")
 12. After all done:
 - Disable application in appengine